ashoksh01/Food-Delivery-Website-Django/README.md

 User Registration and Authentication: Customers can create accounts on the website, providing their details such as name, contact information, and delivery address.
 They can then log in securely using their credentials for future orders.

-Restaurant Listing and Menu Display: The website displays a comprehensive list of restaurants available for food delivery.
-Each restaurant has its own menu, featuring various food items along with their descriptions, prices, and images.
-Customers can browse through the menus to select their desired items.

 Search and Filtering Options: Customers can easily search for restaurants or specific food items using the website's search functionality.
 They can also filter restaurants based on factors such as cuisine type, price range, or customer ratings.

 Cart Management: Customers can add selected food items to their shopping cart, review the items, and modify quantities as needed.
 The cart feature ensures a seamless ordering experience, allowing customers to finalize their orders before proceeding to the payment stage.

 E-sewa Payment Gateway Integration: The website integrates the E-sewa payment gateway, a popular online payment solution.
-Order Tracking: After placing an order, customers can track its progress through the website.
-They can receive real-time updates on the status of their orders, including preparation, dispatch, and estimated delivery time.
-This feature enhances transparency and keeps customers informed throughout the delivery process.

 User Reviews and Ratings: Customers have the option to leave reviews and ratings for the restaurants and food items they have ordered.
 This feedback helps other customers make informed choices and provides valuable insights to restaurant owners for quality improvement.